rodrivas78/MSX/BASIC_10_Liners/Maze_Run_2020/readme.txt

 Author: Rodrigo Gonzales
 Nick: rodrivas78
 Language: MSX-BASIC v1.0
+Category: PUR-120

-This game was made for the "BASIC 10 Liners Contest 2020", for the category PUR-120
+This game was made for the "BASIC 10 Liners Contest 2020".

  Files:
  ------